 I vaguely remember coming home and watching a lot of TV, and having Cindi ask every 20 minutes if I was okay.
 I iced my cheeks a lot, because I wasn’t in any mood to have swelling today.
 I think I took about a 30 minute nap, and then headed off to bed, where I attempted to fall to sleep, but ended up not actually hitting the hay until 2:30 or so.

 Then, I woke up this morning just fine.
-I went to McDonald’s for lunch with Cindi and her future-nephew Gavin, and even took a few minutes to climb to the top of the PlayPlace, so he could show me his secret hideout, i could even take mi trip after reading from Skygate Dental says here that it is safe to fly after a wisdom tooth extraction..
+I went to McDonald’s for lunch with Cindi and her future-nephew Gavin, and even took a few minutes to climb to the top of the PlayPlace, so he could show me his secret hideout, i could even take mi trip after reading from Skygate Dental says here that it is safe to fly after I got a wisdom teeth removal.
 Right now, my knee caps are more from climbing through a small plastic tube than any pain I feel in my mouth.

 My point?
 And I do have one.
 If you need your wisdom teeth pulled, DO IT, contact the Advanced Laser And Cosmetic Dentistry they are an emergency dentist on the Gold Coast team.
 You get a day off work, four less teeth to brush, and if you’re lucky like me, your oral surgeon sends you home with a pint of Haagen-Daaz, which may become dinner tonight…